laptop keyboard Computers & Technology

 Internet 101: Connecting to the Internet - This interactive tutorial explains what the different types of internet connections (dialup, DSL, and cable) are, how to choose an internet service provider (ISP), what hardware & software you'll need to connect, and how to set up your connection on a computer or mobile device (Goodwill Community Foundation).
 See also Getting Connected to Broadband and Broadband Speeds: What You Need to Know (2022, Federal Communications Commission).

 WiFi at the South Plainfield Public Library - Our library offers wireless internet access (Wi-Fi) for your convenience.
-Bring your own Wi-Fi-ready laptop with you to the library, and use the internet while having access to all your own personal files and software at the same time!
+Bring your own Wi-Fi-ready laptop or other portable device with you to the library, and use the internet while having access to all your own personal files and software at the same time!
 To protect yourself, your device, and your personal info when using wireless networks, see Wireless Connections and Bluetooth Security Tips, below.

 Internet Basics

 Emily Post's Digital Manners - Advice on correct manners when communicating electronically.
 Covers the use of cell phones, email, texting, videoconferencing and more.
-See also Netiquette (CyberSmile Foundation), Texting Etiquette NEW!
-(2020, The Protocol School of Washington), and Ten Commandments for Mobile Manners [Link opens a PDF] (Kim Komando, radio talk show host and syndicated columnist), and Cyberbullying.
+See also Netiquette (CyberSmile Foundation), Texting Etiquette (2020, The Protocol School of Washington), and Ten Commandments for Mobile Manners [Link opens a PDF] (Kim Komando, radio talk show host and syndicated columnist), and Cyberbullying.

 Evaluating Online Information - See Evaluating Websites and related links.